8th Grade Math

 Positive consequences: caught doing good passes and other rewards

-Negative consequences: Depending on the severity and number of occurrences the following consequences will be used - warning, student/teacher conference, sent to another classroom for time out, phone call to parent, detention, writing assignment to address the behavior, sent to guidance counselor, parent conference, or referral.
+Negative consequences: Depending on the severity and number of occurrences the following consequences could be used - warning, student/teacher conference, sent to another classroom for time out, phone call to parent, detention, writing assignment to address the behavior, sent to guidance counselor, parent conference, or referral.

 Severity Clause: For blatant misbehavior (fighting, extremely rude or crude behavior, etc.), a student will be sent immediately to the office with a referral.